 In addition to using a pedal exerciser, you should aim to improve strength and flexibility throughout your body.
 This approach ensures healthy circulation in all the limbs, which should reduce the risk of DVT in other areas besides the legs.
 Aim to get a mix of cardio and strength training.
 To improve focus and flexibility, try Pilates or yoga.

-A quality digital scale can give you fast and accurate information to stay on top of your health. ( See Product on Amazon )
+A quality digital scale can give you fast and accurate information to stay on top of your health. ( See Product )

 People with DVT should aim to lead as healthy a lifestyle as they can.
 They should try to eat a balanced diet, address digestive issues, and quit smoking.
 Those who are overweight or obese should try to lose weight to reduce the pressure in their veins.
 Track your weight loss with a digital bathroom scale.